Reflections

 Great Room Closet, Before And After

-Closet Before: A jumbled space (look at the far right and notice the storage unit that we moved into the closet)
+Closet Before: A jumbled space (look at the far right and notice the storage unit that we moved into the closet) Here is a “before” look at the storage unit.
+A unique aspect of the KonMari Method involves moving furniture used for storage into your

 I Kondoed My Hair, and I Couldn’t Believe What Happened!